 The 2012-2015 MO SW-PBS three-year Action Plan includes ten primary goals that are reviewed annually.
-The goals and supporting objectives are regularly revised and updated based upon review of data.
-Each of these goals is addressed in more detail within this report.
+The goals and supporting objectives are revised and updated as data indicates appropriate.
+Each of these is addressed in more detail within this report.
 They include: